What are Sampling Errors?

-For example, people between the age of 14 and 18 will usually have fewer commitments, and most of them can spare time to watch the program twice weekly.
+For example, people between the ages of 14 and 18 usually have fewer commitments, and most of them can spare time to watch the program twice weekly.
 On the contrary, people between the age of 18 and 35 usually have tighter schedules and will not have time to watch TV.

 Hence, it is important to draw a sample proportionately.
 Otherwise, the results will not represent the real population.

 Since the exact population parameter is not known, sampling errors for samples are generally unknown.
 However, analysts can use analytical methods to measure the amount of variation caused by sampling errors.